gitter-badger/centos7_simple_kickstart/README.md

 You <b>must</b> also replace the SSH Public Key in the c7 .cfg files with your public key.<br />
 Please <b>do not</b> use this hash anywhere that contains sensitive data or build automation.</li>

+<li>Create ~/build/centos7_simple_kickstart/www/html/mirror/docker_images and put your docker images in it.<br />This will get mirrored by the first VM you create in step1, which happens to be your yum/kickstart server.</li>

 <li><u>Execute</u> <code>~/build/centos7_simple_kickstart/scripts/step1</code> to <br />
 Sync the public CentOS and EPEL repo to your laptop<br />
 Start up a local apache instance on 192.168.120.1 on a new private network of 192.168.120.0/24<br />